Japan formally revokes Russia's 'most favored nation' status - NewsBreak

 Japan formally revokes Russia's 'most favored nation' status

-Japan formally revoked Russia's “most favored nation” trade status Wednesday over its invasion of Ukraine, as Tokyo steps up sanctions amid revelations of Russian military atrocities against civilians.
+Japan formally revoked Russia 's “most favored nation” trade status Wednesday over its invasion of Ukraine , as Tokyo steps up sanctions amid revelations of the Russian military's widespread atrocities against civilians.

-The stripping of Russia’s trade status is Japan 's latest move against Moscow and is part of a list of sanction measures Prime Minister Fumio Kishida announced last month that also include a decision to expel eight Russian diplomats and trade officials.
+The stripping of Russia’s trade status is Japan's latest move against Moscow and was part of a list of sanctions measures Prime Minister Fumio Kishida announced last month that also included a decision to expel eight Russian diplomats and trade officials.

-The revocation of the trade status applies to tariffs on all imports from Russia, allowing Tokyo to impose higher duties on such products.
-It followed a decision along with the U.S. and other members of the Group of Seven industrialized nations to do so.

-Wednesday's parliamentary decision also included a revision of a foreign exchange law to prevent the transfer of virtual currency held by those subject to asset freezing.
+Wednesday's parliamentary decision also included a revision to a foreign exchange law to prevent the transfer of virtual currency held by those subject to asset freezing.

 Japan has also frozen the assets of hundreds of Russian individuals and groups and banned new investment and trade, including the export of goods that could be used for military purposes.
 Japan also announced plans to phase out imports of Russian coal.

-On Wednesday, the eight Russian diplomats and officials subject to expulsion traveled from the Russian Embassy in Tokyo on a bus to the city's Haneda International Airport, where they took a Russian government plane home.
-Chief Cabinet Secretary Hirokazu Matsuno confirmed the departure of the eight and their families.
+On Wednesday, the eight Russian diplomats subject to expulsion were seen leaving the Russian embassy in Tokyo on a bus to the Haneda international airport, where they took a Russian government plane back to their country.

 Japan has already faced reprisals from Russia.
 Moscow recently announced the suspension of talks on a peace treaty with Tokyo that included negotiations over Russian-held islands that the former Soviet Union seized from Japan at the end of World War II.